Articles

 • Invest more than 5 per cent of its assets in a private company or trust controlled by a member.

 This means that you can not transfer your residential investment property into a SMSF.
-Your SMSF can however purchase an investment property from the open market, but you would not be allowed to rent it to yourself or a family member.
+Your SMSF can however purchase an investment property from the open market.
+Another prohibition, the fund would not be allowed to rent such property to yourself or a family member.

 Where can you get advice about setting up a SMSF?

-Self managed superannuation funds (SMSFs) are a specialised structure, controlled by specific regulatory provisions: the advisers at Continuum Financial Planners Pty Ltd are able to assist you in a number of aspects of the establishment and continuation of your own SMSF and/ or alternative superannuation strategies.
-We also have a network of consultants who can be accessed for other aspects: and as is the case with a number of our holistic client services, we can coordinate the services of all of the specialists required to achieve your goals in this regard.
+Self managed superannuation funds (SMSFs) are a specialised structure, controlled by specific regulatory provisions.
+The advisers at Continuum Financial Planners Pty Ltd are able to assist you in a number of aspects of the establishment and continuation of your own SMSF and/ or alternative superannuation strategies.
+We also have a network of consultants who can be accessed for other aspects.
+(As is the case with a number of our holistic client services, we can coordinate the services of all of the specialists required to achieve your goals in this regard).
 The process starts with a meeting with one of our advisers:

 ‘we listen, we understand; and we have solutions’ – that we deliver in personalised, professional wealth management advice that you can understand.